CSCfi/csc-user-guide/docs/apps/python.md

 [Spyder](https://www.spyder-ide.org/) is scientific Python development environment.
 Modules [python-data](python-data.md) and [geoconda](geoconda.md) have Spyder included.
-The best option for using it is through the [Puhti-rhel8 web interface remote desktop](../computing/webinterface/desktop.md).
+The best option for using it is through the [Puhti web interface remote desktop](../computing/webinterface/desktop.md).

 ## Python parallel jobs